 By promoting young professional to become involved in the local economy, many small to mid-sized cities have also been able to retain their graduates.
 In Tulsa, Oklahoma, for instance, a group known as "Tulsa's Young Professionals" funds programs that engage young professionals in economic development and "placemaking" initiatives, which re-imagine public spaces to enhance the health, contentment, and well-being of residents.
 Hutchinson should prioritize regularly hosting cultural events, art exhibits, and live performances.
 Collaborating with local artists and musicians can contribute to the development of an ambiance that appeals to the artistic sensibilities of young professionals.

-Explore funding sources for Downtown to establish a more united, vibrant, clean, and safe district
+Create a downtown Business Improvement District (BID) to establish a more united, vibrant, clean, and safe district